Dr. Elaine Bernal

-Dr. Bernal brings a strong history of collaborative working relationships with organizations in CSULB and throughout Long Beach and the Los Angeles area.
-She has been active in campus leadership as an Academic Senator and as a Member of the CSULB President’s Commission on the Status of Women.
-She serves as a faculty advisor to Sigma Alpha Lambda, Pilipino American Coalition, and Kappa Psi Epsilon, and serves as the Vice-Chair of the Human Relations Commission for the City of Long Beach.
+Bernal has been active in campus leadership as an academic senator and as a member of Cal State Long Beach President’s Commission on the Status of Women.
+She serves as a faculty advisor to Sigma Alpha Lambda, Pilipino American Coalition, and Kappa Psi Epsilon, and works as the Vice-Chair of the Human Relations Commission for the City of Long Beach.